 The natural beauty of Sonoma Valley was not lost on Jack London.
-The magnificent vistas and rolling hills of Glen Ellen were an ideal place for Jack and Charmian (London's second wife) to relax and enjoy the natural life.
-'When I first came here, tired of cities and people, I settled down on a little farm...130 acres of the most beautiful, primitve land to be found in California.'
+The magnificent vistas and rolling hills of Glen Ellen were an ideal place for Jack and Charmian (London’s second wife) to relax and enjoy the natural life.
+“When I first came here, tired of cities and people, I settled down on a little farm…130 acres of the most beautiful, primitive land to be found in California.”
 Though the farm was badly run down, he reveled in its natural beauty.

-But true to London's vigorous nature, he did little loafing and was soon busy buying farm equipment and livestock for his Sonoma Mountain ranch.
+“All I wanted,” London said later, “was a quiet place in the country to write and loaf in and get out of Nature that something which we all need, only the most of us don’t know it.”
+But true to London’s vigorous nature, he did little loafing and was soon busy buying farm equipment and livestock for his Sonoma Mountain ranch.
 He began work on a new barn as well as envisioning his dream, Wolf House.
-'This is to be no summer residence proposition,' he wrote to his publisher as he began planning in 1905, 'but a home all the year round.
-I am anchoring good and solid, and anchoring for keeps.'
+“This is to be no summer residence proposition,” he wrote to his publisher as he began planning in 1905, “but a home all the year round.
+I am anchoring good and solid, and anchoring for keeps.”

 Between 1908 and 1913 London purchased adjoining farms and in 1911 he moved from Glen Ellen to a small wood frame house in the middle of his holdings.
-(This cottage and adjoining stone dining room can be toured at the park, a touchstone to the early Twentieth century life Jack and Charmian enjoyed at the ranch).
-On horseback Jack explored every canyon, glen and hilltop.
+(This Cottage and adjoining Stone Dining Room can be toured at the Park, a touchstone to the early 20th-century life Jack and Charmian enjoyed at the ranch).
+On horseback, Jack explored every canyon, glen and hilltop.
 He threw himself into the farming fad of the period, scientific agriculture, believing this to be a truly justifiable, basic and idealistic means of making a living.
-A significant portion of his later writing - Burning Daylight (1910), Valley of the Moon (1913) and Little Lady of the Big House(1916) centered on the simple pleasures of country life, the satisfaction of making a living from the land and remaining close to nature.
+A significant portion of his later writing—Burning Daylight (1910), Valley of the Moon (1913) and Little Lady of the Big House(1916)—centered on the simple pleasures of country life, the satisfaction of making a living from the land and remaining close to nature.

-Occassionally London traveled to New York, San Francisco, or Los Angeles on business.
-He spent time living and working aboard his 30 foot yawl, the Roamer, which he sailed around San Francisco Bay and the nearby Sacramento and San Joaquin deltas.
+Occasionally, London traveled to New York, San Francisco, or Los Angeles on business.
+He spent time living and working aboard his 30-foot yawl, the Roamer, which he sailed around San Francisco Bay and the nearby Sacramento and San Joaquin deltas.